testus-x/ksh/docs/PR-HowTo.md

 git rebase -i HEAD~${number_of_commits_in_the_PR}
 ```

 The option **-i** is important!
 This will open your `${EDITOR}` with a text containing all commits being in the local branch but not in the master, or for the second variant the last ${number_of_commits_in_the_PR} wrt. to the HEAD of the local branch, followed by a little legend, what one may do.
+So basically the output of `git log --oneline HEAD...master` prefixed with `pick '.
 E.g.:

 ```
 pick 35d8f3182 last commit from the master